Manchester Township School District

 The Manchester Township School District is a comprehensive community school district serving students in pre-kindergarten through twelfth grade in Manchester Township, in Ocean County, in the U.S. state of New Jersey.

 The Manchester Township School District is also the receiving district for approximately 150 high school students from neighboring Lakehurst Borough, who attend as part of a sending/receiving relationship with the Lakehurst School District.

-As of the 2020–21 school year, the district, comprised of six schools, had an enrollment of 2,922 students and 277.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.
+As of the 2024–25 school year, the district, comprised of six schools, had an enrollment of 2,916 students and 293.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "B", the second lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "B", the second lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.